stubbscroll/evolve-script/readme.txt

 - script assumes some power grid priorities:
   - matter replicator always lowest
   - spire: mech bay > port > base camp
+  - in civics, set default job to something we want to assign workers to (quarry workers, scavengers etc). if set to unemployed or farmers, stuff like sacrificial altar will not work

 progression requirements:
 - governors unlocked. task used: assign crates, mass ejector, mech constructor.